mtkier94/Neural-calibration-of-hidden-inhomogeneous-Marko-chains/README.md

 # Neural calibration of hidden inhomogeneous Marko chains -- Information decompression in life insurance
 Code and data accompanying the corresponding paper by Kiermayer, M. and Weiß, C. <br/>
 The data is provided by msg life central europe gmbh. <br/>
+Code was tested for python3.8(.16) and tensorflow==2.7.0, see requirements.txt for more detail. <br/>

 ## Description of python-scripts
-Given the application of transfer learning/ pre-training, this project contains multiple main-files to be run step-by-step.
-The order the files are to be run in is indicated by the leading number of the python files. <br/>
+The project contains multiple main-files to be run step-by-step.
+This is inevidible given the application of transfer learning/ pre-training. <br/>

-These steps include:
+The fastest way to replicate results is: <br/>
+- run create_data.py to locally create train, test and crossvalidation data <br/>
+- run model_evaluation.py to obtain the numerical results (section 5 of the paper)  <br/>
+- [optional] run ablation_study_crossval.py to perform a 2-fold crossvalidation (Appendix A.1 of the paper) <br/>

+This fast-track approach will re-use all provided checkpoints for pi_base and pi_res (for both gender baselines). <br/>

+Alternatively, to replicate all steps or adjust the model to your custom datset (of term life contracts):  <br/>
-  - Data generation and preprocessing (0_main_data_processing.py) <br/>
+- run create_data.py to locally create train, test and crossvalidation data <br/>
-  - Exploratory data analysis (1_main_eda.py)
-  - Configuration of the baseline model (2_main_baseline.py)<br/>
+- run pi_base_train.py to train a new baseline model pi_base.
+Note that after re-training pi_base, the model pi_res must be re-trained as well due to their inter-dependency. <br/>
+      * The repository contains multiple checkpoints for both gender baselines, see e.g. ./models/baseline/hp_search_male .
+To run a hyperparam search for pi_base, enable training in line 173 (val 'bool_train') and adjust hyperparams in lines 69-73. <br/>
+- run pi_res_train_hptuning_hyperopt.py and/ or pi_res_train_hptuning_manual.py to perform a hyperparameter search for pi_res. <br/>
+- run model_evaluation.py to obtain the numerical results (section 5 of the paper)  <br/>
-  - Configuration of the residual model <br/>
+- [optional] run ablation_study_crossval.py to perform a 2-fold crossvalidation (Appendix A.1 of the paper) <br/>
-        * Option a): manual hp-tuning (3a_main_hp_manual.py)<br/>
-        * Option b): automated hp-tuning: (3b_main_hyperopt.py)<br/>
-  - Analyze results, create heatmaps for policyholder-/ risk-types, intrinsic model validation (4_main_analysis_results.py) <br/>
       * Note: If models from manual hp-tuning are to be analyzed, the respective model needs to be renamed to "model_best.h5" and the path has to be set accordingly, i.e. currently for the five hidden layers we access the sub-directory "./models/resnet/hp_search_[gender]_50_50_50_50_50".<br/>

-General information in "global_vars.py" includes <br/>
+The file "global_vars.py" contains general information which includes <br/>
   - Paths for saving/ loading data<br/>
   - Hyperparameters such as cost structur and discount rate  (for cash flows) <br/>